 The first question we are usually asked is: "How small can I make the inductor?" (because they are the largest sized component and usually the most costly).
-The answer is not simple and involves tradeoffs in performance.
-Larger inductors mean less inductor ripple current, which typically means less output voltage ripple (for a given size of output capacitor).
-Larger inductors also mean more load power can be delivered because the energy stored during each switching cycle is:
+The answer is not simple and involves trade-offs in performance.
+More inductance means less inductor ripple current and less output voltage ripple (for a given size of output capacitor).
+More inductance also means more load power can be delivered because the energy stored during each switching cycle is:

-$$E = L/2 X (lp)^2$$
+$$E = L/2 x (lp)^2$$

-Where "lp" is the peak inductor current.
-An important point to observe is that the LM2733 will limit its switch current based on peak current.
-This means that since lp(max) is fixed, increasing L will increase the maximum amount of power available to the load.
+Where "Ip" is the peak inductor current.
+An important point to observe is that the LM27313 will limit its switch current based on peak current.
+This means that since Ip(max) is fixed, increasing L will increase the maximum amount of power available to the load.
 Conversely, using too little inductance may limit the amount of load current which can be drawn from the output.